Design Quality Check

 - Image properties – This includes an image’s resolution and file format.
 These both play an important role in keeping a photo clear and ready for printing.

-If, however, a printed proof is required you may order the smallest quantity.
+If you need a printed proof you may order the smallest quantity.

 Checking photo size and resolution